How to Spend 24 Hours in Bruges

 Gingerbread Tea Room

-3. Have a beer on the canal.
+3. Have a Bier on the Canal.

-4. Tour the Beer Museum
+4. Tour the Beer Museum and finish with a Bruges Beer Experience.

-5. Visit the Markt
+5. Visit the Bruges Markt.

 The Markt is the main square in the heart of Bruges.
 It is here that you’ll find the Provinciaal Palace as well as the Belfry which can be seen from all across the town.
 If you’ve got the energy, you can even climb the 366 steps to the top and enjoy incredible views of Bruges and the surroundings!